rootVIII/boogle/README.md

 This script can help if you need to add a news-feed to your webapp/website with OG preview images.

-The script will take some time to execute.
+The script will take some time to execute - usuall between 10 & 20 minutes.

 Tested with Chrome v103; provide absolute or relative path to the chromedriver binary (I prefer to keep it in project root).